 Apply for Innocent Spouse Relief

 This applies to married couples who file tax returns jointly.
-While joint filing has its advantages, one consequence is that if your spouse gets entangled in a tax problem, you’re not spared.
+While joint filing has its advantages, one consequence is that you are not exempt if your spouse gets into a tax problem.
 You, too, incur the financial obligation of paying off debts accrued by your spouse.
 That is even if you’re entirely unaware of the situation.

 That is where the Innocent Spouse Relief comes in.
 The IRS will let you off the hook if you prove that you are indeed not liable for tax issues.